Parking Information & Regulations

 University personnel and students having visitors on the campus should inform them

-to adhere to them.
+the responsibility to adhere to them.

 The registrant is held responsible for any parking violation involving the registered vehicle when he/she is operating the vehicle or when the vehicle is being use by another individual.